cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 Note that everything described so far and everything that follows applies to standalone chains as well.

 ### From `chainID` to `consumerID`
-A hindrance in moving to Permissionless ICS is chain-id squatting.
+A hindrance in moving to Permissionless ICS is [chain-id squatting](https://github.com/cosmos/interchain-security/pull/2001#discussion_r1663686774).
 In a permissionless setting, anyone could issue a transaction to launch a consumer chain with a `chainID` that might already be used by some other consumer chain.
 This is a problem because in the current design the majority of stored state for a consumer chain is indexed using the `chainID` as the key (e.g., see [key used to store client ids](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/types/keys.go#L233)).
-To tackle this problem, in Permissionless ICS, we introduce the `consumerID` that defines a consumer chain and is simply a combination of a `chainID` and an increasing sequence number, thus we can support multiple consumer chains with the same `chainID`.
+To tackle this problem, in Permissionless ICS, we introduce the `consumerID` that defines a consumer chain and is simply a combination of a `chainID` and an increasing counter (i.e., `len(chainID) | chainID | counter`), thus we can support multiple consumer chains with the same `chainID`.
+Another way to understand this is with an analogy between consumer chains and IBC clients: Imagine having multiple IBC clients that each point to different consumer chains, but all share the exact same `chainID`.
+It is then up to the user to select the appropriate client (i.e., `clientID`) based on the actual chain they want to communicate with.
+Similarly, there can be multiple consumer chains with the exact same `chainID`, and it is the responsibility of the validator to choose the one they wish to interact with by providing the right `consumerID`.

-Nevertheless, as a result of using `consumerID`, we have to migrate a substantial chunk of state to re-index it using `consumerID` as the key.
+As a result of using `consumerID`, we have to migrate a substantial chunk of state to re-index it using `consumerID` as the key.

 #### State
 To move from using the `chainID` to the new `consumerID`, we need to revamp the consumer chains' stored state in ICS.
 Currently, in